gatsbyjs/gatsby/docs/blog/2018-11-03-building-an-accessible-lightbox/index.md

 ---
 title: "Building a custom, accessible image lightbox"
-date: 2018-11-03
+date: 2018-12-20
 author: "Sergiy Dybskiy"
 tags: ["lightbox", "gatsby-image", "accessibility"]
 canonicalLink: "https://416serg.me/building-a-custom-accessible-image-lightbox-in-gatsbyjs"
 ---

 In this tutorial you're going to cover the steps to creating a simple, custom, accessible image lightbox inside a [GatsbyJS](/) application.
-You can check out the finished example is on [Github](https://github.com/416serg/GatsbyLightbox) ([Demo](https://gatsbylightboxv2.416serg.me/)) or continue reading to dive right into the magic.
+You can check out the finished example on [Github](https://github.com/416serg/GatsbyLightbox) ([Demo](https://gatsbylightboxv2.416serg.me/)) or continue reading to dive right into the magic.

 ## Getting started